 The other: Nickelodeon commissioned a children’s cartoon, “Star Trek: Prodigy,” released in 2021.

 The film “Galaxy Quest” is a send-up of the world of Star Trek and Trekkies.
 But it is so true to the ethos of Star Trek fandom that it brings back that old nostalgia.

 Star Trek Tributes

-With five currently running shows on Paramount+ streaming service:
+With several currently running shows on the Paramount+ streaming service: